scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 --- abstract

-This document describes the control plane of the path-aware, inter-domain network architecture SCION (Scalability, Control, and Isolation On Next-generation networks).
-One of the basic characteristics of SCION is that it gives path control to SCION-capable endpoints.
-In fact, endpoints can choose between multiple path options, enabling the optimization of network paths.
-The SCION control plane is responsible for discovering these paths and making them available to the endpoints.
+This document describes the Control Plane of the path-aware, inter-domain network architecture SCION (Scalability, Control, and Isolation On Next-generation networks).
+One of the basic characteristics of SCION is that it gives path control to SCION-capable endpoints that can choose between multiple path options, enabling the optimization of network paths.
+The Control Plane is responsible for discovering these paths and making them available to the endpoints.

-The main goal of SCION's control plane is to create and manage path segments, which can then be combined into forwarding paths to transmit packets in the data plane.
-This document first discusses how path exploration is realized through beaconing and how path segments are created and registered.
-Each SCION autonomous system (AS) can register segments according to its own policy - it is free to specify which path properties and algorithm(s) to use in the selection procedure.
-The document then describes the path lookup process, where endpoints obtain path segments - a fundamental building block for the construction of end-to-end paths.
+The main goal of the SCION Control Plane is to create and manage path segments which can then be combined into forwarding paths to transmit packets in the data plane.
+This document discusses how path exploration is realized through beaconing and how path segments are created and registered.
+Each SCION Autonomous System (AS) can register segments according to its own policy and can specify which path properties and algorithm(s) to use in the selection procedure.
+The document also describes the path lookup process whereby endpoints obtain path segments - a fundamental building block for the construction of end-to-end paths.

 --- middle